luisdiko14-lab/idk/README.md

-# How to Run the Discord Fake Nitro Scripts
+# How to Run the Discord Fake (and maybe real) Nitro Scripts

 This guide explains how to run both the Python script (`p.py`) and the JavaScript script (`j.javascript.version.js`) to generate 29 fake Discord gift links to a webhook.